aces/Loris/docs/wiki/99 - Developers/SQL Dictionary.md

  - Table: `psc`

- 	*This table stores the list of centers configured for the study.*
+ 	*This table stores the list of sites configured for the study.*

 	|     Field    |                    Description                   |                                             Notes                                            |
 	|:------------:|:------------------------------------------------:|:--------------------------------------------------------------------------------------------:|